 (1) Except for this Part, these regulations do not apply to the Electricity Retail Corporation or RPC Retail as a user in respect of electricity distribution capacity it utilises to transfer electricity to or from premises that are not eligible premises.

-[(2), (3) repealed]
+[(2), (3) deleted]

 [Regulation 54 amended in Gazette 31 Mar 2006 p.
 1315.]